mikaelcarlevigg/revision-grounding-eval/README.md

 Sections are chunked whole, since a section is what a person cites.
 Each one is embedded with nomic-embed-text and normalised at index time, so a search is a plain dot product rather than a cosine calculation.
-Every chunk carries the revision date it came from, and each hit is checked sion status derived by comparing the two snapshots.
+Every chunk carries the revision date it came from, and each hit is checked against a per-section revision status derived by comparing the two snapshots.

 No frameworks.
-Cosine similarity is fifteen lines of plain Python, because the point of this repo is what happens underneatmported.
+Cosine similarity is fifteen lines of plain Python, because the point of this repo is what happens underneath, not which library was imported.

 ## Status

-- `parse.py`: eCFR XML to sections
+- `parse.py`: eCFR XML to sections as JSON.
+Done.
 - `diff.py`: per-section revision status, added, changed, unchanged or removed.
 Done.
-- `embed.py`: embeddings via Ollamat index time.
+- `embed.py`: embeddings via Ollama, normalised and rounded at index time.
 Done.
 - `search.py`: dot product, top-k, revision gate.
 Next.
-- `evaluate.py`: recall@k and groun question set.
+- `evaluate.py`: recall@k and groundedness against a labelled question set.
 Next.